IbrahimElshafey/LocalResumableFunction/_Documents/Documentation_Plan.md

 # Write docs for
+* What are resumable functions.
+* Why resumable functions, What problems it solve
+* Wait Types
+* Some consideration when using it
-* Compare two implementations arabic video% Arabic Video
+* Compare two implementations
-* Distributed Services and Resumable Function Arabic Video.
+* Distributed Services and Resumable Function
 * How to test your resumable functions?

 * Write articles in
 	* Code Project
 	* Medium
 	* c-sharpcorner.com

+* You don't need to set PushedCall attribute on interface method